PPsyrius/micropython-pms7003/readme.md

 ### UART
 I used it with an ESP32.
 Tried with ESP8266 but since it has only one (full)UART that is being used by the REPL (and WebREPL) it was unusable.
 ESP32 has an unused UART (UART 2) that can be used to communicate with other devices.
 So you need a chip that has a free UART (like ESP32).

+\* **__Note__**: While I've managed to get this iteration of the library working with Raspberry Pi Pico board on both `UART0` and `UART1`, I can't get the Passive driver for this working *yet* though, so I won't be doing a merge request with the main repo soon until I fixed that up.

+The Raspberry Pi Pico adaptation here is based on this [forum post](https://forum.micropython.org/viewtopic.php?f=2&t=9656), and does requires explicit `tx` and `rx` pin declarations.

 ### Voltage
 The documentation claims that the device needs to run on 5V as it's internal fan is driven by 5V where the data pins output 3.3V for high.
 **This was not the case for me** I could not read any data other than zeros from the UART when running on 5V.